PEER Audit

 JEDI Requirement What It Requires What PEER Tests

-JEDI2.m Website meets WCAG AAA criteria 87 WCAG rules, pixel-verified contrast, full axe-core scan
+JEDI2.m Website meets WCAG AAA criteria 98 accessibility rules (87 WCAG + 4 custom + 7 ISO 30071-1), pixel-verified contrast, full axe-core scan

 JEDI2.q Product/service assessed for inclusivity (font, colour, screen readers) Font size, contrast ratio, screen reader score, keyboard score, mobile usability